-Our focus is to bridge the communication gap that often exists between healthcare providers and patients about the risk of SUDEP.
-We also enable patient access to seizure alerting devices that prompt early intervention and first aid.
-In addition, we elevate public awareness of epilepsy; counsel families; educate students; and track the pipeline of technology in the epilepsy space.
+Our focus is to bridge the communication gap that often exists between healthcare providers and patients about all forms of epilepsy mortality, and specifically encouraging disclosure about the risk of SUDEP.
+We are a leading national resource for patient access to seizure alerting devices that prompt early intervention and first aid.
+In addition, we elevate public awareness of epilepsy and SUDEP; counsel and support families; educate students; honor lives lost; and engage the pipeline of technology innovators in the epilepsy space.